"Learning is the only thing the mind never exhausts, never fears and never regrets." -Leonardo de Vinci

 2) Soldiers who receive CA funding for training must take and pass the examination associated with the training or face recoupment charges;

 3) CA is capped at 3 credentials per 10 years of service.
-Will be retroactive to Soldier's Basic Active Service date.
-Previously funded will be included in the cap.
+This is retroactive to the Soldier's Basic Active Service date.
+Previously funded credentials will be included in the cap;

 For more information visit the link below: